 - Not comfortable for dogs with back pain and other injuries

-- Too tight of a collar can cause pain.
-Too loose, and your dog can escape
+- Too tight of a collar can cause pain, but too loose and your dog can escape

-If your dog is not responding well to a harness or a collar, you can also use a halter or headcollar.
-These gentle leader-type halters are best for puppy training and getting dogs used to having something on their faces and necks.
-Do not use choke collars.
-They can harm your pooch's neck and are not safe.
+If your dog is not responding well to a harness or a collar, you can also use a halter or head collar.
+These gentle leaders are best for puppy training and getting dogs used to having something on their faces and necks.

 Do you use a harness or a collar for your dog?
 Tell us on our Wide Open Pets Facebook page!